Topics

 ●Ask the original author about the secret story behind the birth of "Suzu"

 Kun What struck me when I first read the original work was that, even though it deals with war, there is always a warm atmosphere.
-Rather than loudly proclaiming "War is no good!", the story focuses on the "human heart" that is no different from us today, and I think that is why Suzu's sense of loss is so powerful.
+Rather than loudly urging, "War is no good!", the story focuses on the "human heart," which is no different from us today, and I think that is why Suzu's sense of loss is so powerful.
 Since then, I have made new discoveries every time I read it, and what I am particularly interested in now is Suzu's facial expressions.
 I noticed that there are times when she is clearly laughing or angry, and times when she has a more profound expression, and I am practicing while thinking about how I can incorporate this into myself.

 KonoCertainly, that depends on the interpretation of the performer.
 I'm really looking forward to seeing what happens when Suzu's personality is combined with Kon-san and Ohara-san's personalities.